International Approaches to Promoting Social and Emotional Learning in Schools

 Kirsti Lonka, Markus Talvio

-Markus Talvio is Adjunct Professor in the Department of Education at the University of Helsinki.
+Markus Talvio is Adjunct Professor of Educational Psychology at the University of Helsinki.

-Kirsti Lonka is Professor of Educational Psychology at University of Helsinki.
+Kirsti Lonka is Professor of Educational Psychology at the University of Helsinki.